apollinaire89/royal-zucchini-1dff9/content/pages/index.md

     type: section_hero
     title: 'Buy, sell premium domains'
     content: >
-      We know that it starts with a great and memorable Domain.
+      *We know that it starts with a great and memorable Domain*.
 Namebid was founded by a team of IT professionals who are dedicated and agile.
-Whether you are a Buyer or Seller of a digital asset we will assist you with secure and seamless transfer process.Our core values are professionalism and trustworthiness.
+Whether you are a Buyer or Seller of a digital asset we will assist you with secure and seamless transfer process.
+Our core values are professionalism and trustworthiness.
     actions:
       - label: Let's talk